Bob Harlan: Personal life

-Harlan married Madeline Keiler and they had three sons, including sports announcer Kevin Harlan.
+Harlan married Madeline Kieler and they had three sons, including sports announcer Kevin Harlan.
 Harlan's granddaughter through Kevin, Olivia Harlan, is also a sports announcer.
 In 2003, Harlan was diagnosed with melanoma on his neck and shoulder, which was successfully removed by surgery.
 His diagnosis and subsequent treatment inspired him and his wife to create the Madeline and Robert Harlan Humanitarian Fund, which provides funding for cancer patients without insurance to cover ancillary costs to their treatment, such as gas, lodging, and babysitters.
 Harlan and his wife, who worked as a registered nurse, served on various boards and commissions for Green Bay-area hospitals, supported the Green Bay Libertas Treatment Center (a children's drug and alcohol abuse center) and remained active in the Boys & Girls Club of Door County, Wisconsin.
 Harlan was an avid golfer for much of his life, although after his treatment for melanoma he mostly abandoned it.

+Harlan died at a hospital in Green Bay due to respiratory issues on March 5, 2026, at the age of 89.